List of highest-grossing superhero films

 The following page lists the highest-grossing superhero films of all time, the highest-grossing superheroes at the box office, and the biggest opening weekends for superhero films.
 The figures have not been adjusted for inflation.

 Highest-grossing superhero films

-The top six highest-grossing superhero films and eight out of the top ten highest-grossing superhero films have been produced by Marvel Studios, within the Marvel Cinematic Universe (MCU).
-Avengers: Infinity War and Avengers: Endgame are the only two superhero films to surpass a $2 billion worldwide gross, with Avengers: Endgame having been the highest-grossing film of all time.
+The top seven highest-grossing superhero films and nine out of the top ten highest-grossing superhero films have been produced by Marvel Studios, within the Marvel Cinematic Universe (MCU).
+Avengers: Infinity War and Avengers: Endgame are the only two superhero films to surpass a $2 billion worldwide gross, with Avengers: Endgame being the second highest-grossing film of all time.
+The top 15 are among the 50 highest-grossing films of all time.
 Most of the films on this list are from either Marvel or DC Comics.

 Highest-grossing superhero film franchises and series

 This is a list of the highest-grossing superhero film series at the box office.
-The Marvel Cinematic Universe ranks as the highest-grossing film series of all time.
-The Incredibles ranks as the ninth highest-grossing animated franchise.
+The Marvel Cinematic Universe ranks as the highest-grossing film series of all time grossing over $31.1 billion.
+Avengers has the best average with an average of $1.9 billion per film.
 A series must have at least two released films to qualify for this list.